 Nearly all of the acreage in Belt Woods is designated as a Maryland State Wildland, providing additional protections to support the preservation of its wilderness nature within an urbanizing landscape.
 The area's fields and forests provide important nesting habitat for an exceptional population of neotropical songbirds, such as wood thrush, red-eyed vireo and Kentucky warbler.

 Currently, there are no trails and there is very limited parking for hunting access only in season.
 The Maryland Park Service is developing a plan to provide safe public access for passive recreational use in the future.

 Belt Woods Natural Environment Area c/o Sandy Point State Park 1100 East College Parkway Annapolis, MD 21409 410-974-2149

 After a comprehensive analysis and review of existing activities and practices on the property, park managers, in consultation with wildlife biologists, decided to adopt a deer hunt program as a vital tool in ongoing efforts to manage the local population of white-tailed deer and protect the sensitive ecological features of the property.

-Hunting Policy Archery / Muzzleloader / Shotgun hunting for deer only permitted in 615 acre designated hunting area with free WHS permit (reservation required).
+Hunting Policy Archery/Muzzleloader/Shotgun hunting for deer only is allowed in a 615 acre designated hunting area with free WHS permit (reservation required).

-For additional information, see Southern Region Public Lands.
+For additional information, see Southern Region Public Hunting Lands.

 580 Taylor Ave., Annapolis MD 21401